GoogleChrome/developer.chrome.com/site/en/docs/workbox/service-worker-lifecycle/index.md

 If this happens, the service worker is discarded.

-If the promises [resolve](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise/resolve), installation succeeds and the service worker's state will change to `"installed'` and will then activate.
+If the promises [resolve](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise/resolve), installation succeeds and the service worker's state will change to `'installed'` and will then activate.

 ### Activation

-If registration and installation succeed, the service worker activates, and its state becomes `"activating'` Work can be done during activation in the service worker's [`activate` event](https://developer.mozilla.org/docs/Web/API/ServiceWorkerGlobalScope/activate_event).
+If registration and installation succeed, the service worker activates, and its state becomes `'activating'` Work can be done during activation in the service worker's [`activate` event](https://developer.mozilla.org/docs/Web/API/ServiceWorkerGlobalScope/activate_event).
 A typical task in this event is to prune old caches,